 We deny all of the allegations in all of the above actions and will vigorously defend ourselves.
 These contingencies are subject to many uncertainties.
-Therefore, based on the information available to date, we cannot reasonably estimate the amount or range of potential loss, if any, because, at this juncture of the proceedings; discovery is incomplete, all expert liability reports have not been exchanged; and because the litigation involves unsettled legal theories.
+Therefore, based on the information available to date, the pending petition to appeal, and because the litigation involves unsettled legal theories, we cannot reasonably estimate the amount or range of potential loss, if any.